 Reiki Healing for the Terminally Ill

-My dearly loved father passed on two years ago from Ischemic Heart Disease.
+My dearly beloved father passed into spirit two years ago from Ischemic Heart Disease.
 After a long battle (fought with dignity and drive) he slipped into the ether trailing love, peace and wisdom in his departure.
 Although I expected to hear the news of his death at any point, there is little on earth that can prepare a loved one for the moment of passing.
-The nanosecond my brother gave me news that dad had been taken into intensive care, my breath was swiped away.
-But I was blessed to have a week with him.
-In his heavily sedated state we connected energetically and soul journeyed far and beyond.
+The nanosecond my brother gave me news that dad had been taken into intensive care, I was stunned into disbelief.
+But I was given the gift of spending a week with him while he resisted leaving his body; in his heavily sedated state we connected energetically and soul journeyed together in his sacred state.

 The Spirit Connection